Experimental cancer treatment

-Studying treatments for cancer
+Studying cancer treatments

 The twin goals of research are to determine whether the treatment actually works (called efficacy) and whether it is sufficiently safe.
 Regulatory processes attempt to balance the potential benefits with the potential harms, so that people given the treatment are more likely to benefit from it than to be harmed by it.

 Medical research for cancer begins much like research for any disease.
 In organized studies of new treatments for cancer, the pre-clinical development of drugs, devices, and techniques begins in laboratories, either with isolated cells or in small animals, most commonly rats or mice.
 In other cases, the proposed treatment for cancer is already in use for some other medical condition, in which case more is known about its safety and potential efficacy.

 Clinical trials are the study of treatments in humans.
 The first-in-human tests of a potential treatment are called Phase I studies.
 Early clinical trials typically enroll a very small number of patients, and the purpose is to identify major safety issues and the maximum tolerated dose, which is the highest dose that does not produce serious or fatal adverse effects.
 The dose given in these trials may be far too small to produce any useful effect.
 In most research, these early trials may involve healthy people, but cancer studies normally enroll only people with relatively severe forms of the disease in this stage of testing.
 On average, 95% of the participants in these early trials receive no benefit, but all are exposed to the risk of adverse effects.
 Most participants show signs of optimism bias (the irrational belief that they will beat the odds).

 Later studies, called Phase II and Phase III studies, enroll more people, and the goal is to determine whether the treatment actually works.
 Phase III studies are frequently randomized controlled trials, with the experimental treatment being compared to the current best available treatment rather than to a placebo.
 In some cases, the Phase III trial provides the best available treatment to all participants, in addition to some of the patients receiving the experimental treatment.